Skip to content

 Controlled Substances

-On May 9, 2023, the DEA temporarily extended flexibilities around telemedicine prescribing of controlled substances beyond the end of the PHE.
+On October 6, 2023, the Drug Enforcement Administration (DEA) temporarily extended flexibilities around telemedicine prescribing of controlled substances for the second time.
 This extension will allow time for the DEA to comprehensively review and incorporate the more than 38,000 comments received on the two companion proposed rules they released in March 2023, detailed in a post on our Telepsychiatry Blog.
-The emergency flexibilities will be extended in full until November 11, 2023 (6 months after the end of the PHE).
-These flexibilities include that patients can be prescribed schedules II-V controlled substances without a prior in-person examination as clinically appropriate and within your normal scope of practice, including through audio-only modalities, and DEA registration in one state allowing prescription of controlled substances in any state.
-After November 11, 2023, there is a one-year “off-ramp” that applies to patients that established a treatment relationship via telemedicine and were prescribed a controlled substance(s) during the PHE waivers (from March 2020 up to November 11, 2023).
-New patients established after November 11, 2023 will not be granted use of those flexibilities.
+The emergency flexibilities will be extended in full until December 31, 2024.
+These flexibilities include that patients can be prescribed schedules II-V controlled substances without a prior in-person examination as clinically appropriate and within your normal scope of practice, and DEA registration in one state allowing prescription of controlled substances in any state.

 Correct.
 Once an in-person exam has occurred, the Ryan Haight Act does not mandate frequency or recurrence.
 Decision-making about appropriate timeframes for in-person care is the responsibility of the prescribing clinician.
 Take a look at APA’s Ryan Haight Act overview for additional information.